christophevg/human-parser-generator/README.md

 * The emitted generator became less _human_ with more complex grammars, such as the one for Cobol Copybooks.
 Especially the nested `try { ... } catch { ... }` blocks were no longer nice on the eye and hard to read.
 So I started implementing an inner-DSL.
 See below for more info.
 * Error reporting was not so "useful".
 Towards `v1.1` I'm aiming for much improved error reporting.
 See below for more info.
-* A third focus for the next "release" is to make the EBNF-like grammar compliant with EBNF.
+* A third focus for the next "release" is to make the EBNF-like grammar (more) compliant with EBNF.
 This requires adding some alternative syntax formats, addition of comments, etc.

+## EBNF

+[EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form) is a (meta-)syntax that can be used to express (context-free) grammars.
+EBNF is an "extension" to [BNF](https://en.wikipedia.org/wiki/Backus–Naur_form).

+The Human Parser Generator takes EBNF grammars as input to generate parsers for the language expressed by the grammar.

-## Example
+### Example

 The following example is taken from [the Wikipedia page on EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form):